SreeLekha-27/Mini-Project---Wellness-Center/README.md

 Performance indicators
 Data was preprocessed and transformed into Fact and Dimension tables for better modeling and dashboard creation.

-Tools & Technologies
+Tools

-Microsoft Excel – Data cleaning, transformation, preprocessing Power BI – Report modeling, DAX calculations, and interactive dashboards
+Microsoft Excel – Data cleaning, transformation, and preprocessing Power BI – Report modeling, DAX calculations, and interactive dashboards

 Project Workflow
 Data Collection
 Preprocessing in Excel
  Remove duplicates